 In FY2020, Boustead Projects continued to be the Group's top revenue contributor for the 13th successive year.
-Executing on its impressive order backlog of design-and-build projects,

-Construction of JTC Kranji Green Singapore Boustead Projects raised revenue by 82% year-on-year to a division record S\$426.2 million.
-However, division PBT decreased by 23% to S\$27.5 million, mainly due to lower gross margins on ongoing projects, lower quantum of cost savings from previously completed projects, higher overhead costs, lower interest income and absence of a gain on sale of a property.
+Executing on its impressive order backlog of design-and-build projects, Boustead Projects raised revenue by 82% year-on-year to a division record \$\$426.2 million.
+However, division PBT decreased by 23% to \$\$27.5 million, mainly due to lower gross margins on ongoing projects, lower quantum of cost savings from previously completed projects, higher overhead costs, lower interest income and absence of a gain on sale of a property.